trevware/obsidian-sidebar-highlights/README.md

 # Sidebar Highlights

-Simplify and streamline how you work with highlights and comments in Obsidian.
-This plugin helps you capture, organize, and navigate your thoughts across your entire vault with advanced search capabilities and a flexible comment system.
+Simplify and streamline how you work with highlights, comments, and tasks in Obsidian.
+This plugin helps you capture, organize, and navigate your thoughts across your entire vault with advanced search capabilities, a flexible comment system, and comprehensive task management.

 <p align="center">
   <picture>